 - 3 garlic cloves, minced

 - 1 lb brussles sprouts, tops removed, halved

 - Freshly-grated Parmesan cheese, to your liking (I used about ¼ cup or so)

-- 3 tbsp toasted pine nuts, optional
+- 3 tablespoon toasted pine nuts, optional

-- In a large cast iron skillet, heat 2 tbsp olive oil briefly over medium heat.
+- In a large cast iron skillet, heat 2 tablespoon olive oil briefly over medium heat.
 Add chopped onions and saute until they soft and nicely caramelized (5 to 7 minutes).
 Add garlic and toss another 30 seconds.
 Remove onions and garlic to a side plate for now.